berndkitt/learning_udacity_self_driving_car_engineer_nanodegree_project_sensor_fusion/writeup.md

 <p align="center"><img src="writeup/S1_F100_Range_Image.png"/></p>
 <p align="center">Figure 1: Range (top) and intensity (bottom) layer [Sequence 1, Frame 100].</p>

-The next stop of the processing chain was to visualize the 3D point cloud.
+The next step of the processing chain was to visualize the 3D point cloud.
 The points themselves were available already, the visualization had to be implemented.
 This was done using the Open3D toolbox.

 An example of a 3D point cloud can be seen in Figure 2.